Hamza-Alali-0/BudgetPlanner/README.md

 BudgetPlanner is a comprehensive personal expense tracking application designed to help you manage your spending habits and monitor your budgets.
 It enables you to:

-Record Expenses: Add new transactions with details such as amount, date, category, and description.
+- **Record Expenses**: Add new transactions with details such as amount, date, category, and description.
-Manage Transactions: Edit or delete recorded expenses with a confirmation step to prevent accidental removal.
+- **Manage Transactions**: Edit or delete recorded expenses, with a confirmation step to prevent accidental removal.
-Organize Spending: Categorize expenses (e.g., Food, Transport, Entertainment, Housing) and filter them by date, category, or amount.
+- **Organize Spending**: Categorize expenses (e.g., Food, Transport, Entertainment, Housing) and filter them by date, category, or amount.
-Budgeting: Set a global monthly budget and individual category budgets, receiving alerts when you approach or exceed your limits.
+- **Budgeting**: Set a global monthly budget and individual category budgets, with alerts when you approach or exceed your limits.
-Visual Analytics: View detailed dashboards and charts showing expense distributions and monthly trends.
+- **Visual Analytics**: View detailed dashboards and charts showing expense distributions and monthly spending trends.
-Income Tracking: Record your income sources and track net savings month-by-month.
+- **Income Tracking**: Record income sources and track net savings month-by-month.
-Notifications: Get alerts for budget thresholds and periodic reminders to log your expenses.
+- **Notifications**: Receive alerts for budget thresholds and periodic reminders to log your expenses.
-This tool is perfect for anyone looking to gain control over their finances and improve their budgeting habits.

 ### Built With